sheldonresearch/ProG/README.md

 ```

-**Kindly note that the comparison takes the same pre-trained pth.The absolute value of performance won't mean much because the final results may vary depending on different pre-training states.It would be more interesting to see the relative performance with other pre-training paradigms.**
+**Kindly note that the comparison takes the same pre-trained pth.
+The absolute value of performance won't mean much because the final results may vary depending on different pre-training states.It would be more interesting to see the relative performance with other pre-training paradigms.**

 ### Bench Random Search